breadboard-ai/breadboard/recipes/llm-concepts/rag-query/README.md

 ### Secrets

-This recipe may require secrets to be set for the APIs that the embedding, rag, and generateText boards.
+This board may require secrets to be set for the APIs that the embedding, rag, and generateText boards.

 ### Outputs